AntonBrekke/Code-resume/README.md

 initiate a potential that simulates slits, and simulate double and triple slit experiments.
 The slits were modelled as a large potential in the Schrodinger-equation.

-More detailed README-files is contained in each project.

 ## Python

 ### Jupyter